 During the five-year pilot period, FPL will gather and evaluate the learnings gained from the research and will use it to inform the design of any proposed future EV rates.
 This may include extension of the existing pilot tariffs, converting the pilot tariffs to a permanent offering, allowing the pilot tariffs to expire, or replacing the tariffs with a different option.

-Customers will receive a Level 2 charger, which can charge most EVs up to 12 times faster than a Level 1 charger.
+We will install up to a 40 amp, 9.6 kW level 2 wall-mounted charger, which can charge most EVs up to 12 times faster than a level 1 charger.
 The chargers will be Wi-Fi enabled and suited for the needs of the customer.
 The chargers will also be ENERGY STAR® certified and UL Listed.

 If you have the required 240-volt circuit, you may choose the equipment-only installation and we will provide the charging equipment, charger set up and hardwiring.
 If you do not have the required circuit, you would need to either have it installed or we may install it as part of a full installation.